borntofrappe/the-nature-of-code/README.md

 local y2 = math.sin(angle)
 ```

-Incrementing the angle by `math.pi` allows to find the origin of the segment, half a rotation from the destination of the vector.The variables are also useful to draw a line without the translate and rotate functions.
+Incrementing the angle by `math.pi` allows to find the origin of the segment, half a rotation from the destination.
+This structure is useful to draw a line without the translate and rotate functions.

 From this setup, all the vehicle needs is to find a cell, and apply a force matching the vector.

-As mentioned, there are multiple demos in the `Flow field` folder:
+As mentioned, there are multiple demos which change how the angle is computed:

-- in `Random` the angle is computed at random
+- in `Random` the value is purely random

   ```lua
   local angle = math.random() * (math.pi * 2)
   ```

-- in `2D noise` the angle considers a noise function with two arguments
+- in `2D noise` the value benefits from a noise function with two arguments

   ```lua
   local angle = love.math.noise(offsetX, offsetY) * (math.pi * 2)
   ```

-  The concept was first introduced in the demo for randomness and perlin noise, and has the effect of creating a series of angles connected to one another.
+  The concept was first introduced in the demo for randomness and Perlin noise, and has the effect of creating a series of angles connected to one another.

-- in `3D` noise the angle is influenced by a noise function with three arguments
+- in `3D noise` the value is computed with a noise function with three arguments

   ```lua
   local angle = love.math.noise(offsetX, offsetY, time) * (math.pi * 2)